jgesser/IpCamera/README.md

 ## Installing the binding and Discovery

+You do not use PaperUI to install this binding as it is not yet merged.

-Installing the binding is as simple as first stopping Openhab from running (very important to stop it first) and then drop all the JAR files from inside the ZIP, into the ``addons`` folder.
+Installing the binding is as simple as first stopping Openhab from running then drop all the JAR files from inside the ZIP, into the ``addons`` folder.
 Ignore any errors until multiple restarts to Openhab are made, this is to allow the cache to be created.

-You do not use PaperUI to install this binding as it is not yet merged.

 Auto discovery can be used, however I would recommend using textual configuration which is covered below in more detail.
-Textual config should be preferred whilst the binding is under going a lot of changes as the channels and config items appear to be stored in a database and are not checked to be correct by the Openhab framework.
+Textual config should be preferred whilst the binding is under going a lot of changes as the channels and config items appear to be stored in the database and are not checked to be correct by the Openhab framework if the binding gets changed.
 If you use auto discovery or manually add a camera with PaperUI, it may/will be required to delete the camera and re-add it for the DB to be refreshed with the correct data each time you change the version of the binding.
 Only a THING file is needed to make changing versions far easier, the rest can be done via paperUI if you wish instead of ITEM files.